EvaB5050/Diabetes-Prediction-Analysis/README.md

 Class 1 (Participants with Diabetes):
 The Random Forest model outperforms the Logistic Regression model for classifying participants with diabetes (label 1).
-The Random Forest model has a higher precision (94% vs. 83%) and recall (69% vs. 63%).
+The Random Forest model has a higher precision (94% vs. 83%), indicating fewer false positives.
+The Random Forest model also has higher recall (69% vs. 63%), meaning it captures more true positives among all actual positives.
 The f1-score for class 1 is notably higher for the Random Forest model (79% vs. 71%).

 In summary, both models excel in classifying healthy participants (label 0), with the Random Forest model showing a slight edge.
 However, the Random Forest model significantly outperforms the Logistic Regression model in identifying participants with diabetes (label 1), achieving higher precision, recall, and f1-score.
 This suggests that the Random Forest model is more effective in distinguishing individuals with diabetes from the healthy population compared to the Logistic Regression model.